What is Foreclosure?

-Getting behind in payments is perhaps the biggest fear of any property owner, as this could lead to the lender acquiring the unpaid property.
+What is Foreclosure you ask?
+Well perhaps getting behind in payments is the biggest fear of any property owner, as this could lead to the lender acquiring the unpaid property.
 Not paying the mortgage per the terms is basically a breach of contract.

 It gives the lender – usually a bank or any financial institution – the lawful right to take possession of the property involved.
 This process of repossessing the unpaid property is called foreclosure.